aws-solutions-library-samples/guidance-for-open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws/README.md

 ### AWS account requirements

 An active AWS Account with IAM user or role with elevated permissions to deploy resources is required to deploy this guidance, along with either a local computer with appropriate AWS credentials to deploy the CDK or Terraform solution, or utilize an AWS EC2 workstation to build and deploy the CDK or Terraform solution.
-Instructions for doing this will be in the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/open-3drt-0403/compute/open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws.html)

-Resources included in this deployment:
+Please refer to the [Implementation Guide](https://implementationguides.kits.eventoutfitters.aws.dev/open-3drt-0403/compute/open-source-3d-reconstruction-toolbox-for-gaussian-splats-on-aws.html) for detailed instructions for deployment and running the guidance.

 - EC2 (if choosing not to deploy infrastructure from your local computer)
 - IAM roles with permissions